NeuroTechX/ntx_slack_archive/_montreal.md

  >I don't want to spam but our exhibition is happening tonight 6 pm at never apart (thus I won't be there at hacknight).
 The gallery is open tomorrow too and every saturdays till beginning of january :slightly_smiling_face:

+10/10/2017 3:13 PM

+ **fred-simard** :

+ ><!channel> I'm looking for a helper to work on my EEG stuff.
+I'm bound to silence, but it's a very cool project and I've been working on it for about 6 months now so it's not a little thing.
+There is a remuneration attached to the offer, however this shouldn't be the main factor to apply, since the remuneration will be below any kind of job.

+>

+>
+What I'm looking for:

+>
+- someone with a lot of autonomy and with prior EEG data analysis experience.
+Ideally a master/PhD student who wants to build a portfolio around the development of practical EEG applications.

+>
+- someone experienced with python, at least enough to develop on his own.

+>
+- someone willing to enter a NDA and who will remain discreet on the exact nature of his work, until it goes public.

+>
+- someone who lives in Montreal

+>

+>
+Be careful, I have no problem to see someone who is in the process of learning applying, however this is not a EEG 101.
+I'm looking for someone who will collaborate and contribute to the project.

+>

+>
+To apply:

+>
+Simply send me a private message, with a summary of your qualifications, how much hours/week you think you can contribute.